scala/scala-lang/blog/_posts/2016-03-14-announcing-the-scala-center.md

 One specific project where it looks like we have enough interest and pledges of funding is [Scala.js](http://www.scala-js.org/).
-Scala.js is developed so far by my lab at EPFL (specifically Sebastien Doeraene and Nicolas Stucki) with the help of outside contributors, including Lightbend.
+Scala.js is developed so far by the lab at EPFL (specifically Sébastien Doeraene and Nicolas Stucki) with the help of outside contributors, including Lightbend.
 The Scala Center should be a
 logical platform to put this great work on a more stable basis.

-## Please Contribute!
+## Please contribute!

 We are starting out now with a rough direction and expect that most details of the Center’s working will become clearer once we have gained some experience in our activities.
 For now, we are soliciting the community for help.

 If you have time or funding to contribute, and would like to work on a project that is useful to the community at large, please join us in the [Scala Center gitter channel](https://gitter.im/scala/center) and get involved!